 The Economy is Bloated

 The economy is too big as it is.
 Most of the economy, the sales of goods and services, is mostly wasted material.
 If you don’t believe that statement, I invite you to join me on a short trip to your local landfill.
 That enormous pile is a testament to all the stuff people wanted and then threw away.
-If it was so important to spend money on, why are landfills so goddamn huge?
+If it was so important to spend money on, why are landfills so ungodly huge?
 All the resources wasted to produce junk we didn’t want in the first place end up as a credit card payment for the next 28 years at 17% interest.
 And you want me to believe this is good for the economy?

 The stuff that really makes us happy and fulfills our lives is about a third of the economy.
 Yes, I mean two-thirds of the economy is nothing but fluff, waste.
-We keep buying shit until our homes are so full we can’t move.
+We keep buying junk until our homes are so full we can’t move.
 Then we buy bigger homes to store the stuff.
 The basement and attic are loaded.
 Don’t worry.
 In the name of ‘keeping the economy going’ and jobs we can always rent a storage unit.
 Let me ask you this.
 When was the last time you looked at your stuff in the storage unit?
 Thought so.

 All that stuff and the debt from buying it harms the economy!
 A ‘healthy’ economy does not have so much waste.
 You, me and everyone else in town can easily live on a third to half our income without any problems.
 The economy will keep humming along.
 Debt loads will be modest.
 Stress will be low.

 There are a few losers.
-The government is fucked without all the tax revenue they need to service the massive pile of debt.
+The government is in trouble without all the tax revenue they need to service the massive pile of debt.
 The world governments have over $63 trillion in debt as I write this and it is growing at a rapid pace.
 The United States has nearly $19 trillion of government debt alone!
 World government debt interest is accruing at over $500,000 every seven seconds!
 At least it is good for the economy.
 Right?

 Another loser in a world of modest spending is landfills.
 These tremendous piles of dirt covering the junk we bought on credit and decided we did not like after all would be mere molehills.
 Other than governments straddled with debt and landfill companies, there are few losers if the FIRE community ran the place.